-Problems GF Challenges (Fig.3 upgrades) Area of Concern plication data poses consistency problems.
-Isolated execution of activities cause lost of process global view and data-access specification must be explicit for every ac- tivity and is not maintained among them, leading to non-usable models.
-There is not support for an integrated ac- Reviews or contract negotiations become af- fected by the state of assets procurement (if running in parallel) or other request's re- views, their progress depends on customer's past requests' or similar customers' or re- quests' information, and their contextual data continues accessible without the need to specify all attributes as input parameters for each activity; Data Access of ordering dependencies, turning difficult a spontaneously repetition of process in- stances, their stoppage and caught up at Negotiation becomes reactively available on a condition over reviews related-data sat- isfaction, and not depending on executing reviews progress.
-Assets and reviews are in- stantiated dynamically based, respectively, on request and customer's data; ferent process specifications) are executed in isolation to each other, hampering the support for expressive communication patterns among processes Decoupling of assets procurement from re- view or negotiation process segments, al- though synchronized.
-Aggregation of re- lated segments, as reviews or assets supply- ing and shipping, for similar requests; Data-based Synchron. tion of criteria for the processes granular- Activities for accessing and changing cus- tomer or request attributes (e.g. customer address) must be available, and their com- position must follow concrete criteria; models are separated by an application A request becomes handled by multiple cus- tomers (the process modeling environment detects the change of an association multi- plicity on an underlying data model).
+Problems GF Challenges (Fig.3 upgrades) Area of Concern Isolated execution of activities causes a loss of process contextual view.
+Data-access specification must be explicit for every activity and is not maintained among them, leading to non-usable models.
+There is no support for an integrated access to old or non-related process data; of ordering dependencies, turning difficult a spontaneously repetition of process in- stances, their stoppage and caught up at Contract negotiation becomes reactively available on a condition satisfaction over reviews' data, independently from executing reviews' progress.
+Assets and reviews are dynamically instantiated based, respectively, on request and customer's data; Process instances (from the same or different process types) are executed in isolation to each other, hampering the support for expressive communication patterns among processes; tion of related segments: collective reviewal, collective asset supplying and shipping; Data-based Synchron. tion of criteria for the processes granularity since client application activities may reside at different granular levels; position must follow concrete criteria; Data-based Granularity models are separated by an application A request becomes handled by multiple customers (the process modeling environment detects the change of an association multiplicity on an underlying data model).